codefinity/oeuvre/README.md

 "It fell to the floor, an exquisite thing, a small thing that could upset balances and knock down a line of small dominoes and then big dominoes and then gigantic dominoes, all down the years across Time.
 Eckels' mind whirled.
 It couldn't change things.
 Killing one butterfly couldn't be that important!
 Could it?" ~ Ray Bradbury, A Sound of Thunder

+The next stages of design will depend upon the current stage of the design.

 **7. Paradoxical nature of designs cannot be avoided**

 There will always be times when you get one part of the design right, the other part somehow does not fit.
 Sometimes compromises have to be made till the designs are perfected over time.